 Maize is well adapted to the climate and soils of Bangladesh and is now the third most important cereal crop after rice and wheat.
 The area of production of maize is increasing day by day due to our linear increase in demand for poultry feed and others.
 The feasibility to increase per unit yield is more as there is a large gap between potential and actual yield per hectare.
 Besides other factors, yield is greatly affected by weeds in the field.
 Weeds being injurious, harmful or poisonous are a constant source of trouble for the successful growth and development of crops.
 Weeds compete with crops for light, moisture, space and plant nutrients and other environmental requirements and consequently interfere with the normal growth of crops.
 Weeds pose severe problem for crop husbandry, reducing the soil fertility and moisture and develop a potential threat to the succeeding crops.
-Miller and libbey (1999) reported that maize yield generally responded positively to increased weed control.
-Knezevic et al. (1996) observed that highest grain yield of maize was from the herbicides treatments in maize.
-Rout and Satapathy (1996) observed that highest grain yield of maize was conducted to study the impact of herbicides on different weeds and also know the response of crop to such herbicides in terms of tolerance, yield and yield components of maize.
+Miller and Libbey (1999) reported that maize yield generally responded positively to increased weed control.
+Knezevic et al. (1996) reported that grain yield is significantly increased by herbicides treatments in maize.
+Rout and Satapathy (1996) observed that highest grain yield of maize was from the herbicides treated plot.
+In view of the importance of the national problem, the present research was conducted to study the impact of herbicides on different weeds and also know the response of crop to such herbicides in terms of tolerance, yield and yield components of maize.